Signature Methods in Stochastic Portfolio Theory: Introduction

 One of our main interest concerns \emph{tractable portfolio optimization} in the framework of SPT using such path-functional portfolios.
 To do so, we focus on \emph{linear path-functional portfolios}, which are constructed via a linear combination of possibly path-dependent feature maps and constant optimization parameters.

-This allows us to incorporate modern machine learning techniques for time-series data, in particular \emph{signature methods} (see e.g.~\cite{levin13, kiraly19, Kalsi, Lyons2019, Bayer20, Buhler, chevyrev22, NSSBWL:21, andres2022signature, Cuchiero_Svaluto-Ferro_Gazzani, Cuchiero_Primavera_Svaluto-Ferro2022, cuchiero2023joint, Blanka_23, Compagnoni_2022, Gambara_2022, Cuchiero_Teichmann, cuchiero2021expressive} and the references therein), but also other tools, like random neural networks~\cite{Herrera_Krach}.
+This allows us to incorporate modern machine learning techniques for time-series data, in particular \emph{signature methods} (see e.g.~\cite{Kalsi,Bayer20, Blanka_23} in the area of optimal control,~\cite{Buhler,NSSBWL:21} on applications to data generation/simulation,~\cite{Lyons2019,Cuchiero_Svaluto-Ferro_Gazzani, Cuchiero_Primavera_Svaluto-Ferro2022} for topics in financial modelling,~\cite{Compagnoni_2022,Cuchiero_Teichmann,cuchiero2021expressive, Gambara_2023} on randomization techniques and their application,~\cite{levin13, kiraly19,chevyrev22,andres2022signature,cuchiero2023joint, Gambara_2022} for other applications in mathematical finance and machine learning), but also other tools, like random neural networks~\cite{Herrera_Krach, Huang2006, gallicchio2021,CAO2018278}.
 In the current paper, our focus lies on signature methods, which play an important role in rough path theory (see e.g.~\cite{Lyons1998, Friz_Victoir}) and whose appeal stems from the \emph{(global) universal approximation theorem.} It states that linear functions on the signature can approximate continuous (with respect to certain variation distances) path-functionals arbitrarily well on compact sets of paths or even globally when using the setup of weighted spaces (see \cite{Cuchiero_Schmocker_Teichmann_2023}).
 This result then motivates the notion of \emph{signature portfolios,} which are linear path-functional portfolios with feature maps being elements of the signature.
 Indeed, with this choice we can approximate generic path-functional portfolios including functionally generated portfolios and the growth-optimal portfolio in a large class of non-Markovian markets, arbitrary well.

 Despite this versatility, signature portfolios and linear path-functional portfolios in general lead to remarkably tractable optimization tasks.
 More concretely, we show that maximizing the (expected) logarithmic wealth as well as the mean-variance optimization of portfolio returns lead to \emph{convex quadratic optimization problems.} We would like to highlight that the Markowitz portfolio itself is included in the class of signature portfolios and moreover, that any chosen benchmark portfolio $\tau$ can always be \emph{attained} by signature portfolios constructed via $\tau$.